Long-Term Affordable and Social Housing

 - The first thing we do is help you set up your tenancy.

-- We then monitor your tenancy.
-This includes making sure you know your rights and resposibilities as a tenant, pay the correct rent every fornight.
+- We then monitor your tenancy, ensuring you know your rights and responsibilities as a renter and pay the correct rent every fortnight.

-- We make sure that maintenance is undertaken to keep your property safe and in good condition.
+- We ensure that maintenance is undertaken to keep your property safe and in good condition.

-- We carry regular routine inspections to ensure that the property is well maintained.
+- We carry out routine inspections to ensure that the property is well maintained.

-- Tell us know about any maintenance issues that need fixing at your property.
+- Tell us about any maintenance issues that need fixing at your property.

-- Let us know know before you bring a pet home with you.
+- Let us know before you bring a pet home with you.

 - Pay your rent on time.